 The advantages of deploying a single Alma institution (to represent the entire collaborative network) are:

-- Simplified administration, since there is a single Alma institution to administrate.
+- Simplified administration, since there is a single Alma institution to administer.

-- All collaboration required (including shared catalog and shared acquisitions) can be achieved without the need to administrate a Network Zone.
+- All collaboration required (including shared catalog and shared acquisitions) can be achieved without the need to administer a Network Zone.

 - Creating a single Alma institution will probably drive a process to unify/align policies across all institutions, since it is easier to manage in single Alma institution.